Table of Contents

 You can search, sort and slice into the data set like you can in a database.

-TOP TIP: Use the Sponsor Tier 2 list to quickly check for a single company,
+TOP TIP: Use the Sponsor Tier 2 list to quickly check for a single company, or double check information you already have.

 2) Use the Sponsor Tier 2 Website